dsfjldhgf/DataProcessingWithPython/README.md

-# Data Processing for Covid-19 time series dataset
+# Data Processing and Data Visualization for Covid-19 time series dataset

-In this project, I will be doing data processing in Jupyter Notebook.
-All the codes will be provided in the ipynb file.
+In this project, I will be doing data processing and data visualization dashboard in both Jupyter Notebook and Power BI Desktop.
+All the codes will be provided in the 'Covid-19 Data Processing Project.ipynb' file.
+For visualization dashboard, please download the 'Covid-19 Data Exploration.pbix' file and open it in Power BI Desktop.

-I will be discussing how to download, load, merge, clean and aggregate the COVID-19 time series dataset.
+I will be discussing how to download, load, merge, clean and aggregate the COVID-19 time series dataset in Jupyter Notebook using Python.
+Then I will be creating a visualization dashboard using Power BI.

 The dataset is provided by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE) on a public Github page.
 The dataset is updated everyday.

 The dataset can be downloaded at https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series.
 Please refer to
 'time_series_covid19_confirmed_global.csv',
 'time_series_covid19_deaths_global.csv' and
 'time_series_covid19_recovered_global.csv'.

-There will be instructions on how to download the dataset in the ipynb file that I have provided.

 The 2022-12-10 version Covid-19 time series dataset will be provided for reference.
 A final cleaned dataset called 'Covid-19 Data Processing Completed.csv' will also be provided.